uploadcare/uploadcare-wordpress-migro/README.md

 ### Attention!

 This program **will not** change your posts content.
-All `src` attributes of images in posts will stay as is!
+All `src` image attributes will stay unchanged.
-Images in user-part of wordpress site will be changed "on the fly", but only if you use wordress theme with wordpress Gutenberg blocks and adaptive delivery in plugin settings is on.
+Images in the user-part of a WordPress site will be changed on the fly.
+The only requirement is that you use WordPress Gutenberg blocks and an Adaptive Delivery in Uploadcare plugin's settings is on.

 ## Development

-This is a Symfony single-command application, uses a doctrine/dbal for database interaction.
-All application logic is in `Uploadcare\WpMigrate\Command\MigrateCommand` class.
+This is a Symfony single-command application, it uses a `doctrine/dbal` for database interaction.
+All application logic is in the `Uploadcare\WpMigrate\Command\MigrateCommand` class.

-To make new phar-archive (in case you changed something) download [Phar-composer](https://github.com/clue/phar-composer) package phar archive: `curl -JOL https://clue.engineering/phar-composer-latest.phar`.
+To make a new PHP archive (in case you changed something), download [phar-composer](https://github.com/clue/phar-composer).
+Create the phar: `curl -JOL https://clue.engineering/phar-composer-latest.phar`.

-Build command is
+Build:

 ```shell
 php -d phar.readonly=0 ./phar-composer.phar build . wp-migrate.phar